 An Englishman’s Home is His Castle

 Built by William Cecil, advisor and close friend to Queen Elizabeth I, Burghley House is beautifully preserved and looks and feels very unlike a museum.
-If you look closely enough, I’m sure you could see the shadows of the Tudors who lived there – and perhaps even of the Queen herself.
-She was a frequent, and clearly very welcome, visitor.
+If you look closely enough, I’m sure you could see the shadows of the Tudors who lived there.
 Her bedroom at Burghley is incredibly opulent, with a gorgeous canopied bed, all decorated in beautiful shades of blue.
 Sadly she never actually stayed here!

 Although it is called Burghley House, the property is perhaps better described as a ‘non-royal castle’.
 Back in the day it was built, you wouldn’t have wanted to upset the Queen by calling your home a castle – even if it did look like one.